Betxoin/mn-setup-guide/README.md

 ./betxoind
 ```

-The daemon should start minimzed.
+The daemon should start minimized.
 You’ll only see a message like this:

 ```